embedthis/ioto/README.md

 ## Building on Windows

+For Windows, you can build one of three ways:

+* Natively with Windows Visual Studio
+* Using Windows Command Prompt using nmake
+* Using Windows WSL using make

+The easiest way to build is to use Windows WSL and make, but this yields a lower performing executable.
+We recommend building with WSL initially to test the Ioto agent.

+### Building with Windows WSL

 Building on Windows utilizes the [Windows SubSystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about).
 Using WSL, you get a tightly integrated Linux environment from which you can build and debug using